 The Entire Earth and Sky: Views on Antarctica, was published by Nebraska in 2008 and was widely reviewed and acclaimed in the U.S., Australia, and New Zealand.
 It was released in paperback in 2012 by Bison Books, a University of Nebraska Press imprint.
 Leslie continues her work as a research scholar and is a regular presenter and affiliated researcher with the United Nations SCAR/HASSEG group of international scholars.

-Her second book, Here Is Where I Walk: Episodes from a Life in the Forest, (April 2019, University of Nevada Press), has garnered early support from acclaimed writers in her field.
-Traveling around the world, Roberts explores the difficult battles being waged to preserve forests and wild places.
+Her second book, Here Is Where I Walk: Episodes from a Life in the Forest, (April 2019, University of Nevada Press), explores the difficult battles being waged to preserve forests and wild places.
 These stories, equally tragic, reflective, and triumphant are captured in personal essays, recounting her travels to Tasmania in search of a tree species, how the Indiana Dunes National Park came to be saved from sand miners, the Maryland woods of her youth, the death of a beloved student when she was teaching at the University of Iowa, and her own battle to regain use of her arms following an automobile accident.
 The narrative spine of the book explores her walks and life as a resident in the Presidio National Park and interrogates how wild places communicate with and beckon us into their fold and how this triggers our brains to cast back on stories of people and place.